 Can something be called cruelty-free AND vegan

-YES, this means that the product was not tested on animals AND it does not contain any animal ingredients and by-products.
+Real life example: Pacifica Beauty has a cruelty-free and vegan lipstick.
+This means the lipstick from Pacifica was not tested on animals and does not contain any animal-derived ingredients or by-products.

 Can something be cruelty-free but NOT vegan?

-YES, this means that the product was not tested on animals BUT it does contain some animal ingredients and/or by-products
+If a product claims to be ‘cruelty-free but not vegan’, it means the product was not tested on animals but it does contain some animal-derived ingredients or by-products.

 Now this leaves us with the last option,